How long has it been since you checked your Facebook page privacy settings? Last month? A year? When did you initially create your Page?

 An audit will also highlight branding issues and show you which parts of your Facebook marketing plan need improvement.

-The Facebook audit consists of four sections:
+The Facebook audit consists of five sections:

 - Branding and profiling

 - Cover up abusive posts on your fb page

 Open up your Fb Page and be ready for the audit!

 1. Review of Branding Strategy and Facebook Profile

 This section will focus on your profile.
 For first-time visitors to your Fb Page, it’s important that they quickly find what they’re looking for.
 A person’s profile and brand are all about making a good first impression.

 The initial phase of the audit is to view your profile page as a visitor.
 Observe this while connected to Facebook and in a private browsing window.
 Facebook frequently modifies its views and features; therefore, you should view the profile from all possible perspectives.